 Work has changed.
 Since the beginning of the industrial age, we’ve moved from factories to remote workspaces; from industrial and labor relations into people operations; from pensions to the gig economy.
 The way people look for work has changed too, with a trend toward online job boards, ATS applications, and video interview screens.

-Historically low unemployment is driving the current market, giving candidates plenty of options to choose where they want to work.
+In today’s competitive hiring market, candidates have plenty of options in choosing where they want to work.
 Although there are definitely frustrations with how talent acquisition works at most companies (the high-volume black hole), the internet has empowered potential employees in many ways.
 Your potential employees can, without ever talking to you:

 - Research salary comparisons and market ranges with increasing accuracy

 - Read reviews from prior candidates and customers about your business

 - Explore your company in-depth and make a judgment call about whether it’s a match for them

 The rules of engagement have changed and as a result, your hiring plan needs to change.
 Here are ten common ways employers who have not kept up with the changing market and future of work can lose candidates.

 Think of the last time you wanted to go out to a new restaurant.
 If you didn’t read about it beforehand or it didn’t come recommended already, you probably spent some time scrolling through reviews and ratings before you settled on the pizza place down the street.

 A candidate that won’t even try a new restaurant without reading a couple reviews won’t apply to your company if you have a lousy online reputation.
 Nearly one-third of candidates have declined a job offer because a company had negative online employer reviews and 92 percent of working candidates consider reviews to be important when deciding to apply to a job.